ArnoldGrosberg/booking-system/README.md

 openssl x509 -req -days 9999 -in csr.pem -signkey key.pem -out cert.pem
 ```

-4. Visit [https://localhost:4000](https://localhost:4000) and make your web browser trust your self-signed certificate by clicking advanced and then clicking the link to continue to the website.
+4. Visit the site's URL from the console log and make your web browser trust your self-signed certificate by clicking advanced and then clicking the link to continue to the website.

 ## Dependencies installation:
 ```